aquasecurity/postee/docs/actions/actions.md

 ![img.png](img.png)

 As seen above, the route has a Rego rule that evaluates the input to contain a certain signature ID, TRC-2, which represents anti-debugging activity.
 In addition, if the input is matched, the output is triggered.

+## Exec Action

 In this case, we call the Exec Action first and then the HTTP Action.
 They are defined as the following:

 The Exec Action can take in the following parameters: